rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/README.md

 ## Prepare - Collect & Understand the data
 #### Data Source: Public Cyclistic trip data [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)

+WE will be using Cyclistic's historical trip data to analyze and identify trends from April 2024 to March 2025.
+This is a public data which can be used to explore how different customer types are using Cyclistic bikes.
 #### Data Structure:
 *  Trip start & end times
 *  Ride duration